sax1johno/aframe-htmlembed-component/README.md

 Repo: https://github.com/arkonsolutions/aframe-htmlembed-component-1.3.0-ready

+## What's new?
+* The component works with AFRAME version 1.3.0.
+* Fixed an issue with performance degradation when multiple menus are added to a scene.
+Or when adding and hiding the same menu many times.
+* Improved mechanism for releasing unused resources.

 # HTML Embed Component

 HTML Embed is a component created for [A-Frame](https://aframe.io/).
 The HTML Embed component allows for arbitrary html to be inserted into your aframe scene.
 It allows you to update the display within A-Frame simply by manipulating the DOM as you normally would.